-From working out your individual protein intake according to goal and exercise regularity, you'll get a starting number which you may need to adjust as you go.
+From working out your individual protein intake according to goal and exercise regularity, you'll get a starting number that you may need to adjust as you go.

 Traditionally whey protein was always considered the "gold standard" for protein as it had one of the highest PDCAAs score (protein digestibility-corrected amino acid score) of 1.0.
-In recent times though this has been challenged; some people would claim Casein (which is more slowly digested) and even plant sources are better (, ).
+Recently, however, this has been challenged; some studies claim Casein (which is more slowly digested) and even plant sources are better (, ).